 - Best Manual Coffee Grinder for French Press

-- Best burr grinder for French press (automatic)
+- Best Automatic burr grinder for French press

-- Manual or electric grinder?
+- Manual or Electric Grinder?

-- Best Coffee Grinder for French Press: a recap
+- Best Coffee Grinder for French Press: A Recap

 - Recommended Reading

-What is the best grinder to use?
+What is the best French press coffee grinder?